Guides

 4. Avoid treating sunscreen ratings as medical or dermatology advice.

-One sunscreen brand can sell baby, kids, sport, face, stick, spray, tinted, and family-size variants.
+One sunscreen brand can sell baby, kids, sport, face, stick, spray, tinted, and family-size versions.
 The clean-shopping workflow needs the exact product, not a broad brand claim.

-Clean Mom Finds should compare active ingredients, fragrance, format, SPF, and source evidence before any Amazon offer appears in public.
+Clean Mom Finds should compare active ingredients, fragrance, format, SPF, and source support before any Amazon offer appears in public.

 EWG-style sunscreen research can help parents understand active ingredients and formulation concerns, but it should be paired with current labels and product instructions.

-The site should keep claims practical: lower-concern shopping signals, exact product checks, and visible source citations rather than promises about individual skin needs.
+The site should keep claims practical: lower-concern checks, exact product checks, and visible sources rather than promises about individual skin needs.

 What I would check